danielgafni/dagster-ray/README.md

 # Backends

-`dagster-ray` provides a `RayResource` class, which does not implement any specific backend, but defines the common interface for all `Ray` resources.
+`dagster-ray` provides a `RayResource` class, which does not implement any specific backend.
+It defines the common interface for all `Ray` resources.
 It can be used for type annotations in your `@op` and `@asset` definitions.

 Examples: